sahaycodes/Myntra-HackerRamp-WeforShe-2024_GenerativeGenesis/README.md

   - Enhance shopping experience with realistic virtual try-ons.
   - Empower users to make informed fashion choices based on visual simulations.

+<h2>Future Works</h2>

+**Selling Assistant:** use of “Explainable AI” to explain the recommendation  to the user based on the algorithm **Thrifting:**
+Engaging in sustainable Practices by promoting Reuse and Recycle within our ecosystem **Multilingual Support :**
+Catering to the diversity by providing support to all the major Indian languages
+**Speech-to-Speech Support:**
+With the diversity of Indian languages, audio based services on our chatbot and Personal AI assistants, to cater to the naive users and offer a seamless hands-free experience.

 <p align="right">(<a href="#top">back to top</a>)</p>

 This project follows the [MIT License](/LICENSE).